sachinmhj/Hospital-Management-using-Django/README.md

 Before running the project, ensure you have the following prerequisites installed:
 - Python 3.11 or higher
 - Django 4.2
+- Gunicorn 21.2.0
+- Whitenoise 6.6.0
+- Other dependencies listed in requirements.txt

 ## Installation
 To set up the Hospital Management System on your local machine, follow these steps: